 NYUAD will accept official or unofficial transcripts and test scores for the purposes of the application review process.

-It’s a good idea to follow up with your counselor and confirm all required materials have been submitted on your behalf.
+It’s a good idea to also follow up with the person recommending you and confirm all required materials have been submitted on your behalf.

 Please read about the SRAR requirement at NYU.